10 Things That Make Your Cars RPMs Fluctuate

 4. Scan for Trouble Codes

 Use an OBD‑II scanner to check for TPS Codes P0122 or P0123, CPS P0335 through P0339, MAF P0100-P0104, P0171 & P1101, or misfire codes such as P0300, & P0301 through P0312.
-Any stored codes will point you directly toward the failing component.
+Any stored codes may point you directly toward the failing component.

 5. Inspect Spark Plugs and Coils

-Pull the plugs and check for fouling, oil, or uneven wear.
+Pull the spark plugs and check for fouling, oil, or uneven wear.
 Swap coils between cylinders to see if the RPM issue follows the coil.

 6. Check the Air Filter